Tharunvikas55/Detection-Of-Monkeypox-Disease-Using-Deep-Learning-Techniques/README.md

 🧪 Methodology

-Data Augmentation: Applied to the dataset to improve the robustness of the model.
+1.Data Augmentation: Applied to the dataset to improve the robustness of the model.

-Model Training: Three deep learning models were trained and evaluated.
+2.Model Training: Three deep learning models were trained and evaluated.

-Performance Evaluation: Models were compared based on precision, recall, and accuracy.
+3.Performance Evaluation: Models were compared based on precision, recall, and accuracy.